 Clearly it doesn’t matter.
 It’s all a game to extract what information the Austrians need from the captives, but at this point the viewer is bewildered and possibly emotionally undone.
 The director’s handling of this and other atrocious events is mysteriously and blandly matter-of-fact.
 As the oppressor appears to act without motivation, the oppressed respond with quiet docility.
 Ordered to remove all her clothes, the girl does so without a struggle, as if she’s been expecting this to happen all along.
 With their futile defiant suicides, a few men ruffle the still air, and then all is calm again with only occasional birdsong punctuating the silence.

 Commentators often note that Jancsó refrains from psychologizing his characters — that is, why does this or that individual behave in this or that manner — but it seems he’s quite astute in portraying the numbing, reductive effect of torture in the form of base humiliation or just plain mind-fuck.
 Give human beings the permission to kill, torture, or just simply exhibit cruelty and they’ll not hesitate in getting the show on the road.
-Examples of this truism are as recent as the Abu Ghraib scandal (below, right), in which depriving people of their clothes (scene from The Round-Up, below, left) was a primary tool in rendering them debased, forfeited human beings.
+Examples of this truism are as recent as the Abu Ghraib scandal (below, right), in which depriving people of their clothes was a primary tool in rendering them debased, forfeited human beings.